Frequently Asked Questions

-In some areas such as medical malpractice or large personal injury cases we associate with other law firms to work together.
+In some areas we associate with other law firms to work together.
 Sometimes the upfront costs are high or there is a lot of work to be done and working with other lawyers on the cases allows us to better serve the clients while still meeting our high expectations and defray the litigation costs.
 These are typically cases which are on contingency fee basis so the client has no upfront costs associated with hiring us and none of the lawyers get paid unless we win!

 What do you mean "Services for Any Budget"?

 There are many folks in need of legal services but who cannot or do not want to pay hundreds or thousands of dollars in attorney’s fees.
 We offer services to fit any budget – advice and guidance, document preparation, hearing attendance on an a la carte basis, allowing clients to pick and pay for services wanted and declining services not wanted or needed- kind of like a cafeteria, you pay just what you take instead of the whole thing!